Formal Learning Theory

 Formal learning theory is the mathematical embodiment of a normative epistemology.
 It deals with the question of how an agent should use observations about her environment to arrive at correct and informative conclusions.
 Philosophers such as Putnam, Glymour and Kelly have developed learning theory as a normative framework for scientific reasoning and inductive inference.

 Because many developments in, and applications of, formal learning theory come from computer science, the term “computational learning theory” is also common.
-Many results on learning theory in computer science are concerned with Valiant's notion of learning generalizations that are probably approximately correct (PAC learning) (Valiant ).
-This notion of empirical success was introduced to philosophers by Gilbert Harmann in his Nicode lectures, and elaborated in his subsequent book .
+Many results on learning theory in computer science are concerned with Valiant’s and Vapnik’s notion of learning generalizations that are probably approximately correct (PAC learning) (Valiant ).
+This notion of empirical success was introduced to philosophers by Gilbert Harmann in his Nicode lectures, and elaborated in a subsequent book .
+Valiant himself provides an accessible account of PAC learning and its relationship to the problem of induction in a recent book (Valiant [2013, Ch.
+5]).
 The present article describes a nonstatistical tradition of learning theory stemming from the seminal work of Hilary Putnam and Mark E. Gold .

 Philosophical characteristics.
 In contrast to other philosophical approaches to inductive inference, learning theory does not aim to describe a universal inductive method or explicate general axioms of inductive rationality.
 Rather, learning theory pursues a context-dependent means-ends analysis: For a given empirical problem and a set of cognitive goals, what is the best method for achieving the goals?
 Most of learning theory examines which investigative strategies reliably and efficiently lead to correct beliefs about the world.